Damsithm/Flatiron-school-syllabus-/README.md

-# Flatiron-school-syllabus-course content 60 week program
+# Flatiron-school-syllabus for course  60 week program